 Making the placemat generated smaller scraps of the yellows I had left, so why not more adding machine tape?

 I made 3 1/2 feet before I ran out of variety.
 So now I have nearly 30 feet of yellow adding machine tape and a very small amount of yellow left.
 Some of it is already finding it's way into my last projects to share this month.

 I have now officially left the RSC habit for my extra 52 Weeks of ScrappyTriangles and have been happily mixing whatever scraps catch my eye--mostly from the multi-colored scrap bin, but I've also mixed in prints that read more as solids that were leftover from the Confetti quilts (and those last yellows).
 I am amazed at how much less time it takes to make these blocks when I'm not trying to follow a particular color scheme from just the multi-color scrap bin.
 I managed to make 12 more blocks.
 I still do focus on colors (like "mostly blues"), but I'm much freer to just throw something together.

 I now have 80 out of the 90 blocks I need to make a quilt, and it just occurred to me that this might be a Hands 2 Help quilt.
 (Please click on that link to find out more about H2H if you don't know already; you'll be glad you did, and so will Mari who is hosting this year for Sarah.)
 I can't guarantee that it will be done "on time," but that's okay.
 It's something to shoot for.

-I'm linking up this weekend with Angela at SoScrappy for ScrapHappy Saturday and with Cynthia at Quilting is more fun than Housework for Oh, Scrap!.
+I'm linking up this week with Angela at So Scrappy for ScrapHappy Saturday and with Cynthia at Quilting is more fun than Housework for Oh Scrap (Sunday).